jeffnb/solr-lab-intro/projects/05-Building.md

 * You will be doing a scaled back version as many of the fields were fairly worthless
 * If you are confused look at the already built solr core (query only) to try to figure out what should happen

+## Setting up the Core
+* Make sure solr is running
+* In the solr directory run `bin/solr create_core -c listingproject -d <path-to-repo>/configsets/listings-start/`
+* This gives you basically a blank core
+* Make your changes in `server/solr/listingproject/conf/managed-schema`
+* As you make your changes reload the core
+* If the core fails you may need to restart solr

 ## Fields
-These are the field that will need to be in the core assume all are stored
+These are the field that will need to be in the core assume all are stored.
+Take note as to which are required in the list and also pay attention to which are multivalued based on the data from the core.
 * whenMade
 * taxonomyPath
 * numFavors
-* quantity
+* quantity - required
-* lastModified
+* lastModified - required
 * description
+* listingId - required
 * tags
 * ending
 * url